eljefe303030/Melius/README.md

 ### Things generally not working and error messages

-Check you antivirus program's log to make sure it's not affecting the list and exclude the list's folder if needed.
+1. Check your antivirus program's log to make sure it's not affecting the list and exclude the list's folder if needed.
+2. Reinstall the list, keeping the same folder locations to reset the list and fix any installation errors.
+You won't need to download the mods again.

 ## Changelog